top of page

 Cooling: Ambient air

-After the success of Acoma’s first microcar, the Mini Comtesse, they started to expand the lineup in 1977 with the Comtesse 770.
-The 770 was in the ‘sans permis’ (‘without permit’) class of vehicle, meaning that there was no license or registration needed to drive the cars around.
-One of the many unusual traits of this model is that the driver is positioned towards the right-hand side, even though France is a left-hand drive country.
-It is also able to turn around within its own length, which is always a fun party trick.
+After the success of Acoma’s first microcar, the Mini Comtesse 730, they started to expand the lineup in 1977 with the Comtesse 770.
+As with all of Acoma's vehicles, the 770 was in the ‘sans permis’ (‘without permit’) class of vehicle, meaning that there was no license or registration needed to drive the cars around.
+The drivetrain is mounted on the front upright, and it features nearly 90 degrees of steering angle in both directions, allowing it to turn around within its own length.
+The steering ratio is ~1:1, so this sub-6-foot turning circle is accomplished with a mere 1/4 turn of the steering wheel.

-This 3-wheeled version is quite a scarcity, because in 1978, they released a slightly more ‘conventional’ 4-wheeled model, with a rear mounted drivetrain and hydraulic brakes.
+The 770 is a bit of a scarcity, because in 1978, they released a slightly more ‘conventional’ 4-wheeled model (the Super Comtesse 780), with a rear mounted drivetrain and hydraulic brakes.
 As you might expect, the 4-wheeler quickly began to outsell the 3-wheeler, being a more practical (and stable) option.
-About 1,000 of these 770s were sold, over their few years on the market.
+About 1,000 of the 770s were sold during their few years on the market.

 bottom of page